 The Mixed Fleet Challenge: Unifying Data

 For the foreseeable future, most construction and rental companies will operate mixed fleets.
 You will have diesel dozers alongside electric mini-excavators and hybrid lifts.
-The biggest risk to operational efficiency is data fragmentation—having one screen for your Caterpillar diesel machines and a separate app for your Volvo electric units.
+The biggest risk to operational efficiency is data fragmentation — having one screen for your Caterpillar diesel machines and a separate app for your Volvo electric units.

 Security and Theft Recovery for High-Value EVs

-Electric equipment often commands a higher purchase price than its diesel counterparts, making it a prime target for theft.
+Electric equipment often commands a higher purchase price than its diesel counterparts, making it a prime target for construction equipment theft.
 Furthermore, because electric equipment is quieter, it is easier for thieves to move off a job site unnoticed at night.

 Modern security tactics go beyond simple GPS dots on a map.
 For high-value electric assets, you should employ: